|

 45. Security Council

-a permanent council of the United Nations; responsible for preserving world peace
+a permanent council of the United Nations

 The UN Security Council recently authorized the court to continue hearing cases until the end of 2010.